What Is Credit Counseling?

 Housing and Education Counseling

 Credit counselors can provide housing counseling such as pre-purchase counseling, foreclosure prevention counseling, and homebuyer education.
 Many lenders and government assistance programs require a certificate of completion from a homebuyer education course as a condition of the mortgage.
-These courses teach consumers budgeting, finding a mortgage, paying taxes, home inspections, and other necessary lessons in the home-buying experience.
+These courses teach consumers budgeting, finding a mortgage, paying taxes, home inspections, and necessary lessons in the home-buying experience.
 The classes are offered by nonprofit organizations approved by the U.S. Department of Housing and Urban Development (HUD).

 Student Loan Counseling